-So you’re building a website.
-Now let’s make sure you’re thinking about accessibility.
+So you’re building a website or creating an email.
+That’s great!
+Now, let’s make sure you’re thinking about accessibility.

-1. Are you communicating information primarily through color?
+1. Are you communicating or reinforcing information through other means besides color?

 YES → FAIL NO → Question 2